StuyPulse/StuyLib/src/com/stuypulse/stuylib/util/plot/readme.md

 ### [FuncSeries](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/FuncSeries.java)

+A [FuncSeries](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/FuncSeries.java) is used to plot a function on a given domain.

+[FuncSeries](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/FuncSeries.java) uses an [IFilter](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/streams/filters/IFilter.java) to represent a function.

+A `FuncSeries` should graph static functions like x<sup>2</sup> (e.g. functions whose outputs for a given x-value don't change with time).
+This is because a `FuncSeries` precomputes the graph on the entire domain, so if the outputs *did* change over time, they wouldn't be reflect in the graph.
+However, this does mean that a `FuncSeries` can also be used to visualize [Interpolators](https://github.com/StuyPulse/StuyLib/blob/bg/plot-docs/src/com/stuypulse/stuylib/math/interpolation/Interpolator.java).

-[FuncSeries](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/FuncSeries.java) graphs an [IFilter](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/streams/filters/IFilter.java) and can be used to graph any static functions like x<sup>2</sup> with one input and one output.
-FuncSeries can also be used to test and visualize [Interpolators](https://github.com/StuyPulse/StuyLib/blob/bg/plot-docs/src/com/stuypulse/stuylib/math/interpolation/Interpolator.java).
-Similar to TimeSeries, FuncSeries is additionally created with a `Domain` which limits the x-values that function is graped over.
+Similar to `TimeSeries`, `FuncSeries` is created with a `Domain` which limits the x-values that function is graped over.

 In the example below, x<sup>2</sup> is graphed by inputting `x -> x * x` as an IFilter.